Thesis Landing Page

 How to get started¶

 Before starting your bachelor or master project, you will have to create your own masterplan.
-Think about your research question, note down your hypothesis and try to get a rough overview on the topic.
+Think about your research question, note down your hypothesis and try to get a rough overview of the topic.
 Afterwards you can start to create your timetable.
-A good and general guide on writing your theses you can find on Scribbr (in German).
+A good and general guide for writing your thesis can be found on Scribbr (in German).
 IMPORTANT!
-A rough timetable needs to go into your project outline.
+A rough timetable needs to be included in your project outline.
 This outline needs to be filled out and approved by Prof. Jansen.

 Time Management Hints¶